naa986/easy-media-download/easy-media-download/readme.txt

 * pink

 If you want to fully customize the download button you can use your own button image instead.

+= Link Rel =

+You can use the HTML link `rel` attribute in the shortcode to define the relationship between your page and the linked download.

+`[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" rel="nofollow"]`

 = Custom CSS Class =